 Learning to ride a bike, memories

 Do you remember your first bicycle?
-Learning to ride a bike as a kid was a tricky business, wobbling along thinking you’ll never get off those stabilisers.
+Learning to ride a bike as a kid was a tricky business, wobbling along thinking you will never get off those stabilisers.

-Then soon enough off you go peddling along feeling great, then that dreaded moment, oh no where’s the brakes again?
+Then soon enough off you go peddling along feeling great, then that dreaded moment, oh no, where are the brakes again?
 Down you fall, scuffed knees and elbows only to get up again to try try again.

 I have so many fond memories of family cycle rides, firstly as a child with my mum and brother, who helped me learn how to ride a bike, but also so many good times as my own children grew up too.

 Do you have fond memories of bicycle rides as a child or even while teaching your own kids to ride their bikes?